chubetho/Bachelor_Thesis/chapters/fundamental.typ

 Despite its benefits, implementing a horizontal-split architecture presents considerable challenges.
 It demands strong governance, regular reviews, and effective communication among teams to ensure that each micro frontend maintains its proper boundaries.
 Additionally, the number of micro frontends within the same view needs to be limited.
 Over-engineering can lead to an excessive number of small micro frontends, blurring the line between a micro frontend (a business subdomain) and a component (a technical solution for reusability).
 This can lead to increased overhead, ultimately outweighing the potential advantages.

-#figure(image("/assets/horizontal_split_web.png"),
-  caption: [A product detail view composed of three micro frontends.]
-) <figure_horizontal_split>

 === Vertical-Split

 The vertical-split approach divides an application into multiple slices, with each team managing a specific subset within these slices.
 For instance, as illustrated in @figure_vertical_split, the recommendation team is responsible for the products overview page, which includes displaying new and recommended products to customers.
-While the product team handles the product detail view, designing an interface that provides detailed product information such as descriptions, options, and images.
+While the product team handles the product detail view, including all specific information about a product.

+#figure(
+  image("/assets/vertical_split_web.png"),
+  caption: [User workflow between two micro frontends.], ) <figure_vertical_split>

 A key component of this architecture is the application shell, which is responsible for loading and unloading micro frontends.
 It is the first to be downloaded when the application is accessed and remains a persistent part of the application.
-The shell typically includes essential elements that appear on every page of the application, such as the navigation bar, footer, or general logic as a user authentication system.
+The shell typically includes essential elements that appear on every page of the application, such as the navigation bar, footer, or general logic such as a user authentication system.

 The vertical-split architecture is particularly beneficial for projects that require a consistent user interface across different sections.
 By loading the shell first, users experience a more responsive application, as the core interface elements become immediately available while other parts continue to load in the background.
 Additionally, each team is responsible for managing the complete user experience for their assigned subdomain, leading to a cohesive and unified interface throughout the application.